 Refs.
-[88, 259] consider various locations and geometrical setups of far detectors (FD1-FD8) at future $e^-e^+$ colliders and investigate their potentials for discovering LLPs in the physics scenarios including exotic Higgs decays, the lightest neutralinos in the R-parity-violating supersymmetry (RPV-SUSY), heavy neutral leptons, and axion-like particles.
+[75, 369] consider various locations and geometrical setups of far detectors (FD1-FD8) at future $e^-e^+$ colliders and investigate their potentials for discovering LLPs in the physics scenarios including exotic Higgs decays, the lightest neutralinos in the R-parity-violating supersymmetry (RPV-SUSY), heavy neutral leptons, and ALPs.
 Besides, to compare discovery sensitivities between the FDs and NDs, Ref.
-[88] also derives sensitivity reach to the LLPs at the NDs of future $e^-e^+$ colliders and LHC FD experiments such as AL3X, CODEX-b, and MATHUSLA100.
+[75] also derives sensitivity reach to the LLPs at the NDs of future $e^-e^+$ colliders and LHC FD experiments such as AL3X, CODEXb, and MATHUSLA100.
 For the NDs at future $e^-e^+$ colliders, the CEPC's baseline detector setup are chosen.
 For the FDs at future $e^-e^+$ colliders, their shapes are assumed as cuboid and the locations of the FDs are $\sim 5-100$ m away in the transverse direction from the IP.
 For example, the FD1 design in this study is about 5-10 m from the IP and employs a volume of $5 \times 10^3$ m.
 It can be placed inside the experiment hall if the hall is big enough, or in a cavern or shaft near the experiment hall.
-The volume of the other FD designs is large, and they are 50-100 m from the IP.
+The volume of the other FD designs is large, and they are 50 - 100 m from the IP.
 Ref.
-[88] finds that for searching for LLPs, FDs at future lepton colliders can extend and complement the sensitivity reaches of the default MD and the present and future LHC experiments.
+[75] finds that for searching for LLPs, FDs at future lepton colliders can extend and complement the sensitivity reaches of the default MD and the present and future LHC experiments.
 In particular, for the theoretical models considered, a MATHUSLA-sized far detector would give a modest improvement compared to the case with a main detector only at future lepton colliders.

-Inspired by the previous proof-of-principle study [297], recently Ref.
-[258] propose a similar tracker detector, named as the LAYered CAvern Surface Tracker (LAYCAST), to be installed on the wall and ceiling of the main cavern at future electron-positron colliders such as CEPC and FCC-ee.
+Inspired by the previous proof-of-principle study [407], recently Ref.
+[368] propose a similar tracker detector, named as the LAYered CAvern Surface Tracker (LAYCAST), to be installed on the wall and ceiling of the main cavern at future electron-positron colliders such as CEPC and FCC-ee.
 The fiducial volume is taken to be the space between the main detector and the cavern's surface.
-The setup of LAYCAST is shown in Fig. 49, where the coordinate system is the same as in Fig. 48.
+The setup of LAYCAST is shown in Fig. 48, where the coordinate system is the same as in Fig. 47.
 The shape of the experimental hall is simplified into a cuboid.
 Considering that the floor of the experiment hall cannot be installed owing to load bearing and other reasons, the LAYCAST would be mounted on the roof surface and four vertical walls of the experimental hall.
 The LLPs produced at the IP, if decaying inside the main detector, can potentially be observed therein via the decay products.
 If they traverse the main detector and decay before reaching the cavern's inner surface, they may be detected by the LAYCAST experiment.
-Recent LLP studies with various FDs are summarized as follows.
-Sensitivity results for long-lived heavy neutral leptons are presented in Sec.
-XA2.

-FIG. 49: The left and right plots show section views of the experimental setup in the xOy and yOz planes, respectively.
+FIG. 48: The left and right plots show section views of the experimental setup in the xOy and yOz planes, respectively.
 In the plots, the red cylinder enclosing the coordinate origin represents the main detector of CEPC/FCC-ee.
 The green area depicts the proposed new far detector, LAYCAST, in the shape of a thin layer to be instrumented on the cavern surface.
 Take from Ref.
-[258].
+[368].